masseygeo/GrainPy/README.md

 ## Roadmap
 - [ ] Initial build
 - [ ] Package 0.1.0 release
-- [ ] Added functionalities
-     - [ ] Object compatibility with multiple types/sources of grain size distribution data
+- [ ] Compatibility with multiple types/sources of grain size distribution data
-     - [ ] More geotechnical statistics
+- [ ] Additional statistics
-     - [ ] Multiple object comparitive plots and distributions (MLR?
+- [ ] Comparison of multiple objects (More plots?
+MLR?
 PCA?)
 - [ ] Sediment mixing models
 - [ ] Integrate with GIS

 See the [open issues](https://github.com/masseygeo/GrainPy/issues) for a list of features currently in development.